ShizukaDonaghue/atomic-quiz/README.md

 <img src="docs/colour-palette.png" width="80%">

 ### Typography
 The font used throughout the website is Ubuntu which is imported from [Google Fonts](https://fonts.google.com/).
-It has a comic feel to give a little sense of fun, which suits the image of the website.
+It has a comic feel to give the website a little sense of fun.

 ## Features
 ### Existing Features
-#### Logo
+#### Logos
-The logo for the website features an image of an atom and the name of the website.
-There are two versions of the logo and the main logo is used in all sections, except for the game section where the smaller one is used to allow more space for the game contents.
+There are two versions of the logo and the main one features an image of an atom and the name of the website.
+The second one is a smaller version without the name of the website.
+The main logo is used in all sections, except for the game section where the smaller one is used to allow more space for the game contents.
 The logos are linked to the start section of the main page so that the user can easily navigate back to the start section, or restart the game while playing the game.

 <img src="assets/images/logo.jpg" width="20%">

 <img src="assets/images/logo-small.jpg" width="6%">

 #### Favicon
-The favicon was created from the logos to help the user locate the website easier when they have multiple tabs open in their browser.
+The favicon was created from the logo to help the user locate the website easier when they have multiple tabs open in their browser.

 <img src="assets/images/favicon.png" width="3.5%">

 #### Start Section (Landing Page)
 The start section of the main page is the landing page for the website.
 It includes an introduction to the game and a name input field.
 The question mark next to the name input field displays the requirements for the name input field, which are validated with JavaScript codes in scripts.js so that the game is only initiated once the user provides a name that satisfies the requirements.
 If the name provided does not satisfy the requirement, an alert is displayed to let the user know the requirements.
 The name provided here is stored and used later in the result page to provide a more personal feel when the game is finished.

-From this page, the user can either view the rules or start the game.
+From this section, the user can either view the rules or start the game.

 <img src="docs/start-section-image.png" width="80%">